ixtenu/acmerc/setup-wsl.md

 ## Install plan9port in WSL

-Once WSL 2 is installed, and X11 is working (either via WSLg or, as detailed above, via a third-party X server), plan9port can be installed as it would be on Linux.
+Once WSL 2 is installed, and X11 is working (either via WSLg or via a third-party X server, as detailed above), plan9port can be installed as it would be on Linux.
 See [setup.md](setup.md) for details.